Swirrl/grafter-docs/_howto/921_pipeline.md

 # Pipeline

 ## Principle
 As its name indicates, the pipeline function, aims to link the data we are working on and the graph we want.
 Basically, pipeline modifies, for each row of the CSV file we are working on, the columns, so we can access or add the exact data we need.

 Behind this there is the Grafter philosophy of transformations and preservation of source data.(FIXME: link_to Transformations and the art of preserving source data)

-### Clojure

-#### -> macro
-[The "thread-first" macro](http://clojuredocs.org/clojure_core/clojure.core/-%3E) is often used in clojure and makes code more readable.

-#### let
-[The "let" special form](http://clojuredocs.org/clojure_core/clojure.core/let) makes the binding, and therefore the ability to resolve the binding, available only within the lexical context of the let (still the idea of transformations and preservation of source data).

 ### Data
 For each row the process will be the same so I will just show the two first lines: